 Business Support, Loans & Grants and Skills Development – Worcestershire Business Central

-Worcestershire’s local growth hub, Worcestershire Business Central are the one stop business support team.
-They have prepared a helpful page summarising all the business grants, funds and loans out there during the pandemic.
-This includes the latest announcements from the Summer Statement and Winter Economic Update.
-Contact their team in the first instance if you would like to learn more about how you can apply or access these funds to support your business.
+Worcestershire’s local growth hub, Worcestershire Business Central are the county’s one stop business support team.
+Contact their team in the first instance if you would like to learn more about how you can apply or access any of the support funds launched nationally or locally.

 Wellbeing, Mental Health and helping your community advice – Here2Help Worcestershire County Council

 Worcestershire County Council have also put together a new website called Here2Help.
 This new website provides users with information on what they can to do to stay safe and help others in their community.
 There are areas for how to manage your mental health during the outbreak and a place to showcase how others are helping their communities during this tough time.